FlyingPhish/PullThatShit/README.md

 ## Upcoming Updates

--Add support for Logger++ JSON files + add feature for parsing said filetype.-
+Add support for Logger++ JSON files + add feature for parsing said filetype. - DONE

--Add document group selection so you can only chose to download image filetypes.-
+Add document group selection so you can only chose to download image filetypes. - DONE

 Add feature to highlight interesting metadata in files and print them out on the screen.